tdresearchgroup/analyzeR-SonarQubePlugin/README.md

 ## Installation & Use

-Please, refer to the current [Wiki Entry]() regarding installation guidance.
+Please, refer to the current [Wiki](https://github.com/tdresearchgroup/analyzeR-SonarQubePlugin/wiki).